TranHuuHoang/TwitterPost/readme.txt

 Then in command line, direct to the maven project.
 (Using cd)

-Then type "mvn install"
+Then type: mvn install

-Then type "mvn exec:java -D"exec.mainClass"="com.codebind.TwitterPost"
+Then type: mvn exec:java -D"exec.mainClass"="com.codebind.TwitterPost"